k4kratik/Game-of-Pods-Solution/README.md

 # Game-of-Pods-Solution
-This contains all the solutions file with the "Magic Chants" to rebuild broken components in the game.
+This repo contains all the solutions file with the "Magic Chants" to rebuild broken components in the game.

 Link - https://kodekloud.com/p/game-of-pods-game